 The planning, the acting out and the displays of domineering behavior all arise out of obsession.
 Obsession is also a form of addiction and is every bit as addictive as drinking, gambling and power.
 From beginning to end, these people were orchestrating actions to bring about the maximum high that they could achieve.
 I'm not saying that was their conscious objective, I'm just saying that how it works.

-These people displayed all the hallmarks of an addict, or someone in the throes of an addiction.
+Norton and Torres displayed all the hallmarks of an addict, or someone in the throes of an addiction.
 Here's a handy definition from Psychology Today:

 To put this all in terms that most people would not ordinarily use: racism is a sign of mental illness.
 Now that I think about it, I've never seen or heard anyone say in the news or in civil discourse that racism is a mental illness.
 Symptoms in this case include obsession (the websites, the Facebook posts, fantasizing, etc); acting out as in their parade, the display of weapons, shouted threats and the slurs; and the crash, like when Torres and Norton were stone cold sober as they both cried and while she apologized in court.
 Wash, rinse, repeat.
 We don't even know how many times they've done this before as this was probably the only time someone pressed charges and made them stick.